ScanMountGoat/xenoblade_blender/DEVELOPMENT.md

 Rust code should be formatted by running the `cargo fmt` command.
 This can also be done in VS Code using the Rust Analyzer extension and using the format document command (Alt+Shift+F).
 Running code lints with `cargo clippy` is also recommended.

 ## [Blender Python API Docs](https://docs.blender.org/api/current/index.html)
 Blender's docs describe the Python API for the current version with all the types and functions available to use.
 Sadly, the docs don't do a great job at explaining how the code works or why you should use one method compared to another.
-If you have any questions, please reach out via posting a comment on an issue or Pull request you plan on working on.
+If you have any questions, please reach out via posting a comment on an issue or pull request you plan on working on.

 ## Building
 ### Prerequisites